Cursor

 Usability Testing

-Before further iterations, I conducted user testing with three participants.
-While there were notable positives, I gauged insights into key issues and areas for improvement:
+Across my lo-fi, mid-fi to hi-fi stages, I conducted three separate series of user test sessions with a total of five participants.
+While there were notable positives, I gauged insights into key issues and areas for improvement.

 • Certain fonts and buttons were too small

-And with these insights, I made several key iterations:
+And with continuous development, I made several key iterations

 Down